ARM-software/arm-trusted-firmware/docs/porting-guide.md

 ### Function : bl31_early_platform_setup() [mandatory]

-    Argument : meminfo *, void *, unsigned long
+    Argument : bl31_params *, void *
     Return   : void

 This function executes with the MMU and data caches disabled.
 It is only called by the primary CPU.
 The arguments to this function are:

-*   The address of the `meminfo` structure populated by BL2.
+*   The address of the `bl31_params` structure populated by BL2.
 *   An opaque pointer that the platform may use as needed.
-*   The `MPIDR` of the primary CPU.

-The platform can copy the contents of the `meminfo` structure into a private variable if the original memory may be subsequently overwritten by BL3-1.
-The reference to this structure is made available to all BL3-1 code through the `bl31_plat_sec_mem_layout()` function.
+The platform can copy the contents of the `bl31_params` structure and its sub-structures into private variables if the original memory may be subsequently overwritten by BL3-1 and similarly the `void *` pointing to the platform data also needs to be saved.

-On the ARM FVP port, BL2 passes a pointer to a `bl31_args` structure populated in the secure DRAM at address `0x6000000` in the opaque pointer mentioned earlier.
+On the ARM FVP port, BL2 passes a pointer to a `bl31_params` structure populated in the secure DRAM at address `0x6000000` in the bl31_params * argument and it does not use opaque pointer mentioned earlier.
 BL3-1 does not copy this information to internal data structures as it guarantees that the secure DRAM memory will not be overwritten.
-It maintains an internal reference to this information in the `bl2_to_bl31_args` variable.
+It maintains an internal reference to this information in the `bl2_to_bl31_params` variable.

 ### Function : bl31_plat_arch_setup() [mandatory]